What Is a Proposal Essay?

-Typically, people only make proposal to solve a problem.
+Typically, people only make proposals to solve a problem.
 As such, you’ll want to highlight a particular problem that you think your proposal would solve.
 Know your audience so that you can emphasize the benefits your proposal would bring.

 This is a statement of purpose.
 This section should be brief and only discuss what your actual proposition is.
 It is okay for this section to be only a few sentences long if the proposal is short.
 Do not include details about how you will carry out the proposal in this section.

 How will you go about achieving your proposal?
 What will you do to show your audience that you are prepared?
 This is where you go into detail about how your proposal will be implemented.
 A couple things to include:

 - Convince: You need to convince your audience not only that your proposal is a good idea but also that you’re the person who needs to carry it out.
 Highlighting your qualifications about why you’re suited for the task is helpful if you're the one to carry out the proposal.

 - Detail: In discussing the implementation, you’ll want to give enough detail to show your audience that you’ve thought about how the process will work.
 That said, you don’t want to bore them with overly-technical or boring details.